L1 syndrome: Signs and symptoms

 L1 syndrome presents as a spectrum ranging from mild to severe features.
-There is a genotype -phenotype correlation across the L1 spectrum, meaning that the specific genetic variant causing an L1-spectrum disorder in a patient determines the severity of the L1 syndrome in that patient.
-Patients with truncating (loss-of-function) variants in L1CAM, which prevent the full synthesis of L1 (protein) experience more severe features than patients with missense variants in L1CAM, which may result in an abnormal protein but do not prevent its synthesis.
+A genotype–phenotype correlation exists across the L1 spectrum: the specific genetic variant that causes an L1-spectrum disorder determines the severity of the L1 syndrome in that patient.
+Patients with truncating (loss-of-function) variants in L1CAM (which prevent the full synthesis of L1 (protein)) experience more severe features than patients with missense variants in L1CAM (which may result in an abnormal protein but do not prevent its synthesis).
 Illustrating this difference in L1 syndrome severity, up to 50% of infants born with L1 syndrome caused by a truncating mutation will die before the age of 3 years despite provision of best available medical treatment.
 In comparison, roughly 10% of infants born with L1 syndrome caused by a missense mutation will die before the age of 3 years.

 Despite its presentation on a continuous spectrum, L1 syndrome is loosely divided into four discrete phenotypes.